 With that said, keep in mind that the higher value your lead magnet is, the more your audience is going to trust you.
 You can easily throw together a checklist in 10 minutes and call it a day, but if you’re creating a detailed mini-course on a topic related to your paid course you’ll see higher conversions.

 Coming up with what your free offering should be, though, is another story.
 You want your audience to be interested in learning more without giving them so much information that they feel that they have nothing left to learn.

+First, we’ll continue with our shelter dog training example.
 Let’s look at some examples of great free lead magnets:

+All three of those options are targeted and valuable without taking any value away from your course itself.
 With that said, we’ve seen people successfully offer the first module of their online course as their lead magnet.
 As long as you’re transparent and let your audience know that’s what it is, this a great strategy to leave them wanting more from you.

 Once your audience signs up to get your free resource, two things happen: